Zeta611/mpi-sws-semantics/README.md

 To edit the Coq code and complete the exercises, you will need an editor.
 There are a number of editors and editor extensions for working with Coq code.
-We recommend one of the following three options:
+We recommend one of the following four options:

 - **VS Coq** VSCoq is an extension of the editor [VS Code](https://code.visualstudio.com).
 Download [the extension](https://github.com/coq-community/vscoq) and change the the following setting in VS Code: